mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

 date:   2022-10-27 16:15:00 -0400
 categories: jekyll update
 ---
-# Controlling text inputs is simple, but checkboxes and radion button are not alike...
+# Controlling text inputs is simple, but checkboxes and radio buttons are not alike...

-OK, you already learned how to control a text field... wait, maybe you don't.
-Maybe you came here because you were searching for that and I came up because I mentioned it.
+OK, you already know how to control a text field... wait, maybe you don't.
+Maybe you came here because you were searching for that and this blog came up because I mentioned it.

-OK, review of how to control a text field:
+OK, review of how to control a text field (scroll sideways to see all the code):

 {% highlight javascript %}
 // you'll need useState